Coney Island (1917 film)

 Coney Island (also known as Fatty at Coney Island) is a 1917 American two-reel silent comedy film starring, written and directed by Roscoe "Fatty" Arbuckle and featuring Buster Keaton.

-Synopsis
+Plot

 Fatty has been dragged along to Coney Island by his wife who insists they spend their time together on the beach.
 Getting inspiration from a dog digging a hole in the sand, Fatty ditches his wife by burying himself in the sand then making a run for the amusement park as she searches for him.
-Fatty's wife enlists the help of an old friend (Al St. John, referred to as "Old Friend") who enters the park to look for Fatty, however once inside he notices an attractive young lady (Alice Mann, referred to as "Pretty Girl") who is there on a date with a young man (Buster Keaton, referred to as "Rival") and promptly woos her into entering the park with him rather than Rival, leaving the latter distraught.
+Fatty's wife enlists the help of an old friend who enters the park to look for Fatty, however once inside he notices an attractive young lady who is there on a date with a young man and promptly woos her into entering the park with him rather than Rival, leaving the latter distraught.